Tongmenghui: Revolutionary era

+From December 1906 to April 1908, seven Tongmenghui-led uprisings were defeated by the Qing government.
+Numerous Tongmenghui members fled to southeast Asia.
+There was an increase in discontent by the membership against Tongmenghui leadership.

 In 1909, the headquarters of the Nanyang Tongmenghui was transferred to Penang.
 Sun Yat-Sen himself was based in Penang from July to December 1910.
 During this time, the 1910 Penang Conference was held to plan the Second Guangzhou Uprising.
 The high-powered Preparatory Meeting of Dr. Sun Yat Sen's supporters was subsequently held in Ipoh - at the villa of Teh Lay Seng, chairman of Tungmenghui Ipoh at Jalan Sungai Pari - to raise funds.
 The Ipoh leaders were Teh Lay Seng, Wong I Ek, Lee Guan Swee and Lee Hau Cheong.
 The leaders launched a major drive for donations across the Malay Peninsula.
-An amount of $47, 683 Straits Settlement Dollars was raised.
+An amount of $47,683 Straits Settlement dollars was raised.
 The Tongmenghui also started a newspaper, the Kwong Wah Jit Poh, with the first issue published in December 1910 from 120 Armenian Street, Penang.

 In Henan, some Chinese Muslims were members of the Tongmenghui.

 Republican era

 After Shanghai was occupied by the revolutionaries in November 1911, the Tongmenghui moved its headquarters to Shanghai.
 After the Nanjing Provisional Government was established, the headquarters was moved to Nanjing.
 A general meeting was held in Nanjing on 20 January 1912, with thousands of members attending.
 Hu Hanmin, who represented the Provisional President Sun Yat-sen, moved that the Tongmenghui oath be changed to "overthrow the Manchu government, consolidate the Republic of China, and implement the Min Sheng Chu I. Wang Jingwei was elected as Chairman, succeeding Sun.
 Wang resigned the following month, and Sun resumed the chairmanship.

 After the establishment of the Republic of China, the Tongmenghui transformed itself into a political party on 3 March 1912, in preparation for participation in constitutional and parliamentary activities.
 It issued a Provisional Constitution of the Republic of China, which consisted of 34 articles, meaning it had 10 more than the constitutional proposal made when the Tongmenghui was a secret society.
 The leadership election was held on the same day, with Sun Yat-sen elected as Chairman, Huang Xing and Li Yuanhung as Vice-Chairmen.
 In May 1912, the Tongmenghui moved its headquarters to Beijing.
 At that time, the Tongmenghui was the largest party in China, with branches in Guangdong, Sichuan, Wuhan, Shanghai, Hangzhou, Suzhou, Anqing, Fuzhou and Tianjin.
 It had a membership of about 550,000.
 In August 1912, the Tongmenghui formed the nucleus of the Kuomintang, the governing political party of the republic.